MichaelTamm/userscripts/GitHub_Link_To_Jira/README.md

 # Release Notes #

+## Version 1.0.2
+* Try to extract Jira issue from branch name if not present in title

 ## Version 1.0.1
 * No more logged errors if the current page does not have a title
 * Link to Jira issue on commit pages too